KnowEnG/pgenmi/README.md

 ...
 GENE_D  1.00    1   0   0
 ```
-The header should include PVAL in the first column and then A#, where the # indexes the regulatory evidence for the column.
+All  datalines should begin with a symbol in the first column, p-value in the second column, a 1 for the third column, and then the respective regulatory evidences for the remaining columns.

-All subsequent datalines should begin with a symbol in the first column, p-value in the second column, a 1 for the third column, and then the respective regulatory evidences for the remaining columns.
+Regulatory evidences need not be binary - they can be continuous. **However: C++ pGENMi was tested  using binary feature data and performance on continuous data may be unexpected**

 ### Running C++ pGENMi